 For more information on the concept of Students as Partners, please see What is ‘Students as Partners’ in course design?

 Students as Partners in Course Design grants of up to $7,100 per project are available to further student-faculty partnerships in course redesign.
 Most of this funding, up to $7,000, must be used for undergraduate student wages.
 A small amount of funding, up to $100, may be used for other expenses, such as incentives for participation in evaluation activities.
 In addition, faculty and student partners will receive dedicated support through a learning community and an assigned staff member from UBC’s Centre for Teaching, Learning and Technology (CTLT) with expertise in course design.

 SaP course design proposals will be accepted twice per year.
 In total, up to 40 projects (maximum value of $284,000) will be funded between 2022-2024.
 The intent is to distribute funds across a diversity of disciplines and academic units.

 The Office of the Provost and Vice-President Academic is providing $40,000 until June 2024 to support undergraduate students involved in funded SaP projects to disseminate outcomes from those projects.
 Funds are managed and adjudicated by the Centre for Teaching Learning and Technology.

 Proposals for Students as Partners in Course Design grants are accepted twice per year.

-There will be a call in the Winter of 2023 to align with funded project work starting as early as April 2023.
-There will be another call in the Summer term, that will facilitate project work commencing in the Fall of 2023 or Spring of 2024.
+There will be a call in the Summer term, that will facilitate project work commencing in the Fall of 2023 or Spring of 2024.